jennymar/cse15l-lab-reports/week-3-lab-report.md

 $ grep -r “barometer” written_2
 written_2/travel_guides/berlitz2/Budapest-WhereoGo.txt:If the ﬁsh are a barometer of a lake’s health, all would appear to be hazard free: about 40 species thrive in it.
 Balaton pike-perch (fogas) is usually singled out as the tastiest of all.
 Fishermen operate from shore, from boats, and from platforms set a little distance into the lake.
 Ice-ﬁshing has been popular since the earliest times, when winter was the only season in which the catch could be preserved and sold in distant parts of Hungary.
 The frozen lake is also used by ice yachtsmen, whose wind-powered boats skate at hair-raising speeds across the frozen lake.
 ```
 Here is another example of using `-r` to search for the word "barometer" in the entire written_2 folder.
+The only instance of the word "barometer" is in Budapest-WhereoGo.txt.
 The command is very useful if we do not know the architecture of the subdirectories and if we do not know how deep the file we want is, if the file even exists at all.